-United Way of Central Carolinas raised more than $267,000 during a special appeal to the public in support of Lake Arbor apartment residents, who received notices to vacate the property beginning August 31, 2019.
+United Way of Central Carolinas is excited to announce that it raised more than $267,000 during a special appeal to the public in support of Lake Arbor apartment residents, who received notices to vacate the property beginning August 31, 2019.

-In early September, United Way announced it would accept donations to its Critical Need Relief Fund, with proceeds benefiting Lake Arbor families.
+In early September, United Way announced it would accept donations to its Critical Need Relief Fund, with proceeds benefitting Lake Arbor families.

 Within days, nearly 170 donors came together for a common purpose in pledging their financial support in helping Lake Arbor families, including a $100,000 contribution from Charlotte residents Andrea and Sean Smith, a $10,000 gift from Foundation For The Carolinas, and a $10,000 donation from an anonymous donor.